 - All dogs and cats must be microchipped to be registered.

 - There is an annual fee for registering your pet.

 - All registered pets must wear the lifetime tag on their collar.

 If your dog or cat is over the age of 3 months, it must be registered with Council.
 It's important to note that this is the law and you may be fined if your pet is not registered.

-Once your pet is registered, you need to renew your pet registration before 10 April each year.
+Once your pet is registered, you need to renew your pet registration by 9 April each year.
 Registration is not transferable between animals.